OrGreenberg/DemystifyingFlux/background.md

 permalink: /background/
 ---

-# Background

 To better understand the foundations of **FLUX**, we briefly present several key models and methods that preceded it and influenced its design.
 This overview is intentionally high-level, aiming only to provide the essential background necessary to grasp the core principles behind FLUX.
 For readers interested in a deeper exploration of these foundational works, references to the original papers and technical reports are provided throughout this section.

 ## Image Synthesis

 The task of *image synthesis* refers to a family of models designed to generate novel samples from a simple distribution that emulates a source dataset.
 Specifically, image synthesis models learn to map a dataset of images to a simple distribution (e.g., Gaussian), from which new images can be sampled.

-Several types of generative models have been developed in recent years, including—but not limited to:

-- Variational Autoencoders (VAEs) [1]
-- Generative Adversarial Networks (GANs) [2]
-- Normalizing Flows (NFs) [3]
-- Diffusion Models (DMs) [4]
+Several types of generative models have been developed in recent years, including—but not limited to- Variational Autoencoders (VAEs) [1], Generative Adversarial Networks (GANs) [2], Normalizing Flows (NFs) [3] and Diffusion Models (DMs) [4].

-Among these, **text-to-image models** such as DALL·E [5], Stable Diffusion [6], and FLUX [7] have achieved state-of-the-art performance and are widely used in applications that generate high-quality images from textual instructions—commonly referred to as *prompts*.
+Among these, **text-to-image models** such as DALL·E [5], Stable Diffusion [6], and FLUX [7] have achieved state-of-the-art performance and are widely used in applications that generate high-quality images from textual instructions, commonly referred to as *prompts*.

 ## Diffusion Models